mjosaarinen/hilabliss/README.md

 of precision however.
 This is basically a demonstrator.
 * A semi-secure PRNG called "notrand" for completeness, also using SHA3.
 * A test driver.
+* Not super fast.
+* Probably some weird bugs.
+This is the very v0.0 initial release.

 # Compiling and running